 Ahi Loin (Maguro), Fresh Wild Sushi Grade Pacific Tuna

 This product is available during these seasons:

 Ahi is beloved by chefs around the world for its firm flesh and signature color that ranges from pink to deep cherry red.
-It is ideal for sashimi, sushi maguro and other raw applications such as poke.
+This premium #1 grade tuna is ideal for sashimi, sushi maguro and other raw applications such as poke.
 It also makes a stunning entree when seared rare to medium rare and can withstand a variety of seasonings including blackening spice.

 When you order our fresh, wild, sashimi grade Ahi, you will receive either bigeye or yellowfin depending on availability.
 We remove most of the bloodline, but some bloodline will still be present.
 Fish is skin on.

 U.S. harvest of yellowfin tuna in the Pacific Ocean makes up only a small percentage of the yellowfin tuna harvested worldwide.
 Almost all of the U.S. commercial harvest of bigeye comes from the Pacific and about half of that is harvested by Hawaii’s longline fishery.
 We receive much of our wild bigeye and yellowfin from U.S. vessels that fish the Eastern Pacific between California and Hawaii.
 Both species in this region are considered a Smart Seafood Choice by NOAA and rated a Good Alternative by Seafood Watch due to being sustainably managed and responsibly harvested under the strictest U.S. regulations.
 We also receive yellowfin from the Eastern Pacific off Central America.
 Yellowfin in this region are managed by the Inter-American Tropical Tuna Commission (IATTC), the governing body responsible for the conservation and management of tuna and other marine resources in the eastern Pacific Ocean.